nhatanh002/bridges-plan/README.md

 * *background.md*: Background information and research
 * *proposal.md*: Current solution proposal
-* *chart-sources/*: Contains Mermaid source code to generate the charts and graphs used in this repos
+* *chart-sources/* : Contains Mermaid source code to generate the charts and graphs used in this repos
+* *assets/* : Contains images for charts/graphs and other assets
 * *README.md*: The "index" of the repo.
 This file btw.